 The chest contains the primary organs of circulation and breathing, and thus a thorough assessment of the chest can provide clues to a host of clinical conditions.
 While the definitive examination of the chest consists primarily of radiographic studies, the physical exam techniques of thoracic assessment are easily mastered by all levels of EMS providers.
+While this article will focus primarily on assessment of respiratory ailments, we will also discuss clinical exam findings that may yield valuable clues in the assessment of your patient with thoracic trauma.

 Hank is a 64-year-old male who has suffered a persistent cough for the past 72 hours.
 He slept poorly last night and began to complain of chest pain and dyspnea early this morning, prompting his wife to call 9-1-1.